 NerdWallet also maintains a list of companies to watch out for.

 Second, check and see if they are just a document processing company where you are still going to have to do the work yourself at the end of the day.
 Avoid document processing companies, as these companies don’t provide any financial help, are not licensed or bonded, and simply charge you large amounts of money to do paperwork that may not even be accurate, and which you can easily do yourself.

 To know for sure, they must list it on their website or disclaimer.
 Many student loan companies opt for this because the other option is to be a bonafide licensed debt relief company (which provides advice), but that requires special licensing in most states.
-The only company that I have heard of that is actually licensed and bonded is Ameritech Financial.

 Here's an example of the fine print where a company admits to not providing financial advice and only act as a document processor:

 Finally, trust your instincts.
 Student loans are very regulated and all of the possible ways to get help are specifically outlined by the Department of Education.
 There isn’t anything over the top special that any company can do for you, except a little education and convenience.
 If something sounds too good to be true, it most likely is.

 If you want to get help for your student loans, make sure you’re taking the smart steps forward.
 The first and best resource available is StudentLoans.gov.
 This is the government’s website for student loans, and it’s where you can begin to educate yourself on everything from loan consolidation to repayment plans.